COSC3020/tsp-held-karp-ClaytonBrown4741/README.md

 memoization could best be done in this scenario.
 Inspiration on how to properly optimize my code came from this link:
 https://github.com/COSC3020/tsp-held-karp-rzafft1/tree/main

-**QUESTION:**:
-In the comments for my most recent push of this assignment, you said, "What do you need to
-do for each of those subset-start city combinations?"
-I was a little confused about what
-you meant by this, so I thought I'd ask in order to avoid potentially doing unnecessary
-work.
-Did you mean that my Runtime Analysis was off because I forgot to account for a
-particular factor, or is my Runtime Analysis correct but you'd just like me to explain
-in more detail how I came to that conclusion?
-Any clarification you could give me on
-this issue would be greatly appreciated.

 **ANSWER**:
 The worst case time complexity of this problem will depend almost entirely
 on how well the caching works.
 This is because normally trying all permutations
 of a list would take $n!$ amount of time, but the cache that we've implemented
-allows us to bypass some of these values and save a lot of time.
-In fact, when not
+allows us to bypass some of these values and lower the amount of combinations
-accounting for unnecessary calculations, this can ultimately mean that our code will
+we'd have to try to $2^n$.
+This is due to the fact that from now on, we will
-only have to run $2^n$ amount of times as opposed to the usual runtime of $n!$.
+only have to account for all *subsets* of the cities thanks to the implementation
+of memoization allowing us to automatically know what the shortest path is once given
+a specific subset of cities that it's already encountered.
+The code will need to go
+through and rememoize everything no more than n amount of times in order to account
+for all possible start cities, which brings our current runtime to $O(n * 2^n)$.
 However,
-for every unique permutation we encounter we will run a filter on it in order to get
-rid of the city we were most recently focusing on, which will ultimately take n amount
+the preparing of the new path will also take n amount of time and must be repeated for
-of time.
-As a result, we get a final worst case runtime of $O(2^n*n)$
+every unique subset/start city combo we come across.
+So therefore, in the
+end, the final runtime complexity will be $O(2^n * n^2)$.
 As for the memory complexity, it will be largely the same.
 This is because the cache will
-only have to hold any unique permuations that we encounter, and because that number is $2^n$
+only have to hold any unique permuations that we encounter.
+However, due to the way we
-as stated above, the final memory complexity will be $O(2^n)$.
-It is worth noting that we
-*do* use more bits of memory (such as creating temporary arrays and such) but because this
-asymptotically insignificant compared to a $2^n$, they have been gotten rid of in this case.
+decided to cache our results, the start city must *also* be taken into account.
+Therefore,
+it will ultimately end up being $O(2^n * n)$ because we have to count not only the unique
+permutations, but the starting city that belongs to that permutation as well.